Skip to content

 Prof. Dr. Ir.
 Karine Van Doorsselaer

 Be creative, too.
-In a classroom, there are often a lot of things.
+In a classroom, there are often a lot of products.
 Take the toys out of the classroom.
 What will children do?
-Can they make up their own toys?
+Can they make their own toys?
 Encourage them to be creative, explore what does or does not fit into the circular economy.
 Go outside, visit a recycling shop or composting facility and let your students ask questions."

 Can consuming less make you a better person?